ModLogNet/ethercard_ESP/README.md

 	SCK -	GPIO14 == HSPI_CLK	== NodeMcu_D5
 	SO	-	GPIO12 == HSPI_MISO == NodeMcu_D6
 	SI	-	GPIO13 == HSPI_MOSI == NodeMcu_D7
-	CS	-	GPIO15 == HSPI_CS/SS== NodeMcu_D8 !!ATTENTION!!
+	CS	-	GPIO15 == HSPI_CS/SS== NodeMcu_D8 !!ATTENTION
-			//!!MUST BE LOW FOR THE ESP TO BOOTUP (if high, triggers spi_flash_boot)!!
+			//!!MUST BE LOW FOR THE ESP TO BOOTUP (if high, triggers spi_flash_boot!!)
 			//Some ENC28j60 boards have a 10k pullup that MUST be removed
-			//as not to interfere with the ESP bootup process.
+			//as not to interfere with the ESP bootup process

 ## Support